 NQueensLab (contains the

-NQueens (the class that will implement the solution
+NQueens (the class that implements the solution

 to the N Queens Problem)